UNDERSTANDING WHY REGENERATIVE MEDICINE IS THE FUTURE IN ORTHOPAEDIC CARE

 Stem cell therapy usually employs a relatively small recovery time, which might be as low as 6-8 weeks after one treatment.
 In most instances, the initial stem cell injection suffices, but in other cases, multiple stem cell injection sessions (2-4) are required.

 It must be noted that patients of stem cell therapy usually experience some irritation in the region of the stem cell injected tissue.
-These irritation, however usually disperse within weeks of the injections, and most patients report quick improvement in the functionality of the treated tissues.
+This irritation, however usually disperse within weeks of the injections, and most patients report quick improvement in the functionality of the treated tissues.